No items found.

 Flooding

-Flooding is a form of exposure therapy where an individual is exposed to fear-inducing stimuli in a controlled environment to reduce fear or anxiety responses.
+Flooding is a form of exposure therapy where an individual is exposed to fear-inducing stimuli in a controlled environment.
+This technique aims to reduce fear or anxiety responses by allowing individuals to confront their fears directly.

 Each technique has its place in the behavior modification plan and is chosen based on the individual's specific needs and the targeted behavior.